 - Long-term health effects, including chronic diseases, may develop years after exposure.

-- Factors such as the amount and duration of exposure and individual health and immune status can affect the timeline of illness onset.
+- Factors, such as the amount and duration of exposure to sewage-contaminated water, a person’s overall health, and immune status, affect illness onset.

 Understanding Raw Sewage Exposure Health Risks